Skip to main content

 Funny thing: in an era of AI coding agents, building a garbage collector or a small game by hand was the most fun I’ve had learning in ages.
 The agent could write it — but building it yourself is where the understanding, and the fun, lives.

-If you learn by building, boot.dev is a fun way to play with Go, C, and a bit of AI.
+If you learn by building, boot.dev is a good way to get your hands on Go, C, and a bit of AI.

 P.S.
 And it’s not all fundamentals — they have deeper tracks too, like cryptography and RAG. :)